HarperDB/documentation/docs/sql-guide/insert.md

 # Insert

 HarperDB supports inserting 1 to n records into a table.
-The only constraint is the hash_attribute must be defined and supplied a unique value per row.
+The primary key must be unique (not used by any other record).
+If no primary key is provided, it will be assigned an auto-generated UUID.
 HarperDB does not support selecting from one table to insert into another at this time.